ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Otherwise, processing continues as follows.

-If the TEEP Agent requires attesting the TAM and the QueryRequest message did contain an an attestation-payload, the TEEP Agent checks whether it contains Evidence or an Attestation Result by inspecting the attestation-payload-format parameter.
+If the TEEP Agent requires attesting the TAM and the QueryRequest message did contain an attestation-payload, the TEEP Agent checks whether it contains Evidence or an Attestation Result by inspecting the attestation-payload-format parameter.
 The media type defined in {{eat}} indicates an Attestation Result, though future extensions might also indicate other Attestation Result formats in the future.
 Any other unrecognized